agnideesh/randsomeware_prevent/README.md

 - Consider running in a virtual machine for additional isolation

 ## ❓ Frequently Asked Questions

+### How is this different from other ransomware simulators?
+Unlike most simulators that only encrypt files, our system provides the full ransomware experience: attack, detection, protection, and recovery.
+The real-time security monitoring and Windows workstation lockdown features make this a uniquely comprehensive educational tool.

 ### Is this actual ransomware?
 No. While it simulates ransomware behavior, it uses a simple XOR encryption with a hardcoded key ("duck") that's visible in the code.
 Real ransomware uses much stronger encryption, remote key management, and is designed to be difficult to reverse.